Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Catalytic control of dynamic instability

 \subsection{Microtubule length control model}

 Here, we illustrate a concrete manifestation of this phenomenon in the context of microtubule length regulation by catalytic factors that destabilize the end cap at the tip of the growing microtubule.
+As with the translational proofreading case, our goal is to reduce the system to the simplest possible model that encompasses the features necessary for catalytic control.
+The average microtubule length is regulated by the cell, and is known to vary at different points in the cell cycle~\cite{belmont1990real}.
+The minimal model described below demonstrates how the presence of driving in the assembly step enables the average length to be sensitive to changes in the rate of catastrophe, which is the only microtubule-associated rate constant that is upregulated by the cell upon entry into mitosis \cite{belmont1990real}.

 The elementary steps constituting microtubule self-assembly are shown in Fig.~\ref{fig:catalytic}A in the absence of rescue from catastrophe \cite{dynamic_instability}.
 The state space contains an infinite number of possible states corresponding to increasing lengths of the microtubule.
 The forward elongation process in this simple model is followed by the hydrolysis of GTP to GDP, whose rate determines the size of the GTP-containing microtubule end-cap.

 In a system where GTP and GDP are allowed to fully equilibrate, the reversible assembly of tubulin onto the filament occurs with forward and reverse rate constants $k_f$ and $k_r$.
 Thus, $k_f/k_r=e^{-\beta G}$, where $G$ is the equilibrium dimer binding free energy.
 In cells, GTP is kept at high concentration in excess of its equilibrium level, effectively giving rise to an additional forward rate constant $\alpha$, which is proportional to excess [GTP] up to a saturation concentration.
 The thermodynamic driving force is $\epsilon_\text{drive} = \ln{[1+\alpha/k_f]}$.